-Shane finally beats the resident wife-basher to a red pulp during episode 3.
-Of course, he is more into releasing his sexual frustration than anything else.
+- Shane from The Walking Dead finally beats the resident wife-basher to a red pulp during episode 3.
+Of course, he was just looking for an excuse to vent his sexual frustration than anything else.

-Gil Grissom from regular CSI: Crime Scene Investigation is restrained enough not to go that far, but he does have three things he can't stand, and men who hit their wives/girlfriends is one of them.
+- Gil Grissom from regular CSI is restrained enough not to go that far, but he does have three things he can't stand, and men who hit their wives/girlfriends is one of them.

 Dan: Look.... it's not okay to beat up anyone, it's never okay to beat up women, but sometimes it's less not okay to beat up somebody when they beat up somebody you love.

 - This would be expounded upon in a later episode when Roseanne loses her temper and hits DJ.